hlabella/biology_backend/README.md

 docker run -p 8000:8000 biology-api-app-repository
 ```

-3. Open `https://localhost:8000` in the browser
+3. `https://localhost:8000` should be up and running.

 ## Dockerhub Image: